nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 The four-step model provides the means to assess different insurance products rigorously whilst facilitating appropriate choices.

 Each year, large sums of finance go towards insurance.
-If applying the model can improve product selection, then savings generated could be substantial.
+If applying the model can improve product selection, we have the potential to save considerably.

 First, let’s look at the basics of insurance.